Akademie Schloss Solitude: Schlosspost and web residencies

-Furthermore, the dynamic transdisciplinary online forum Schlosspost addresses current issues in art, culture, society, and the digital world, and provides insights into the practices of international artists and scientists.
-It allows visibility to Solitude's network of alumni, friends, and experts in more than 120 countries, promoting new political voices and collective discourses in an open and sustainable space.
-By exploring new forms of art publishing and writing, Schlosspost combines critical and serious – but also playful – attitudes and ways of thinking.
-Believing in art's transformative potential, it opens the door to a multidimensional world, as well as transversal forms of knowledge and alternative futures.
-It shapes the digital sphere as a cocreative, transcultural, and nonexclusive space of experimentation and knowledge production.
-Schlosspost publishes regular open calls for thematic online issues.
-Artists and authors from around the globe can participate.
+Schlosspost is a transdisciplinary online forum that addresses topics related to art, culture, society, and the digital sphere, and presents the work of international artists and scientists.
+It provides a platform for members of the Solitude network, including alumni, collaborators, and experts across multiple countries, and supports discussions on contemporary social and political topics.
+The platform also publishes open calls for thematic online issues, inviting contributions from artists and authors worldwide.

 With the Web Residency microgrant (750 USD) "Web Residencies by Solitude & ZKM", Akademie Schloss Solitude supports artists, designers, technologists, hackers, and scientists who use the Internet as a production site.
 Open calls with varied themes are developed three times a year with invited curators.
 For each call, four selected artists or teams receive a four-week long web residency.
 These present the process and results of their online work on the Schlosspost platform.
 The program takes place exclusively online.
 The ZKM Center for Art and Media has been a program partner since 2017.

 All web residency projects as well as information on the program can be found at this link:

 The Schlosspost online platform and the Web Residencies program are supported by Baden-Württemberg's ministry for science, research, and the arts.